Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Discussion

-\myparagraph{Fair Comparison and Evaluation Reproducibility} As previously reported in \autoref{sec:classification}, the comparison of any two approaches should be made under the same contextual settings (i.e., benchmarks and performance metrics); otherwise, the interpretation of the results might be biased and unduly favour an approach with less challenging settings.
+As previously reported in \autoref{sec:classification}, the comparison of any two approaches should be made under the same contextual settings (i.e., benchmarks and performance metrics); otherwise, the interpretation of the results might be biased and unduly favour an approach with less challenging settings.
 To analyse the quality and the methodologies used in related research, we reviewed the works from \autoref{tab:comparisonall} in terms of reproducibility and presentation of the outcomes.
 In detail, we verified whether the authors explicitly reported their evaluation methodology, their dataset collection procedure (for reproducibility purposes), and sufficient details about their outcomes (for a fair comparison).
-The results of this effort are showed in \autoref{tab:stateofpractice}, where we observe that there are some serious methodological issues mainly due to the lack of experimental setup description, biased performance measures being used and/or extremely imbalanced datasets, and the aggregation of classification results by averaging, while not reporting information about some poorly performing families.
+The results of this effort are shown in \autoref{tab:stateofpractice}, where we observe that there are some serious methodological issues mainly due to the lack of experimental setup description, biased performance measures (e.g not reporting widely used metrics to enable fair comparison) being used and/or extremely imbalanced datasets (e.g. not enough samples for unbiased training), and the aggregation of classification results by averaging, while not reporting information about some poorly performing families.
+Note that \autoref{tab:stateofpractice} is not intended to criticise the related works, on the contrary, it aims to establishing a common ground to improve the transparency and contributions of the literature.

-Moreover, when the reported results are aggregated (i.e. the outcomes are not reported per class but as an overall aggregate), the unbalanced nature of the dataset, as well as the fact of hiding the classification performance per family hinders the objective interpretation of the results (e.g. a very small sample set could not reflect the characteristics of a family, and specific sampling ratios of benign to malicious domains might result in statistically biased outcomes).
+Moreover, when the reported results are aggregated (i.e. the outcomes are not reported per class but as an overall aggregate), the unbalanced nature of the dataset, as well as the fact of hiding the classification performance per family hinders the objective interpretation of the results (e.g., a very small sample set could not reflect the characteristics of a family, and specific sampling ratios of benign to malicious domains might result in statistically biased outcomes).
 This, in turn, translates into approaches that might obtain highly accurate results for some families, while they are unable to detect other families; however, the occurrence of this phenomenon cannot be discerned from the reported results, and thus a fair comparison cannot be made.